 A cross-genre artist, Brad Urba breaks the mold as a typical storyteller and continuously pushes the limits of creativity outside of the conventional.

 Dedicated to the discovery of self-expression, vulnerability, and reflection, Brad aspires to provide a positive influence and spark inspiration in those who listen to his music.

 Self-expression.
 I found music, more accurately writing lyrics to music, as an incredible way to let go of any type of energy that was accumulating and amplifying from within.
-It’s always been a huge outlet for me and, I find it to be, extremely therapeutic.
+It’s always been a huge outlet for me, and I find it extremely therapeutic.
 Writing songs has saved me, on many occasions.

 I started writing stories as a child, dabbled in poetry throughout the years, and as I journeyed through the written word, started to write songs.
 In high school, I connected with a group of friends that I learned to freestyle rap with (rhyming off the top of your head, making it up as you go) and I thought to myself ‘I could put my poetry to music, which would give me actual songs’.
 Ever since I’ve used poetry in the form of verses and songs.

-My next few releases are ‘The Way Down’ which is a dark and moody Indie/Pop/Soul kind of vibe and ‘Red Light’ which is kind of an outlaw Country/Rock vibe.
-I’m trying to figure out the release dates for those as I am also working towards shooting music videos for both.
+My next few releases are ‘The Way Down', which is a dark and moody Indie/Pop/Soul kind of vibe, and ‘Red Light', which is kind of outlaw Country/Rock vibe.
+I’m trying to figure out the release dates for those, as I am also working towards shooting music videos for both.